The Physical Education Curriculum

 Athletics, Cricket, Tennis, Fitness, Rowing and Rounders

 Enrichment opportunities are provided through various experiences that give the essential knowledge that children need to prepare them for their future success.
-Our Key Stage 3 cohort will experience an Outdoor Education Residential trip in April 2020, which will focus our students on using their qualities and communication competencies outside of the usual school environment, in terms of seeking challenge, being resilient and reflective about what they do.
-We also offer various sporting trips throughout the key stages such as Wimbledon.
+We also offer various sporting trips throughout the key stages such as Outdoor Education Residential trips, trips to various sporting events such as Wimbledon.

 At Key Stage 5 students can become an extension of the teaching staff by working with KS3 and KS4 students.
 The courses below are available to all Post 16 students: